-On March 3, the U.S. Chamber of Commerce Foundation will host its fourth event supporting Incorporating Inclusion—a research and education initiative established to demonstrate the corporate and community value of LGBT-inclusive workplaces.
-This forum is an opportunity for businesses and partners to learn how to build inclusive cultures inside and outside their organizations.
-At the event, we will explore:
+On March 3, the U.S. Chamber of Commerce Foundation hosted its fourth event supporting Incorporating Inclusion—a research and education initiative established to demonstrate the corporate and community value of LGBT-inclusive workplaces.
+This forum was an opportunity for businesses and partners to learn how to build inclusive cultures inside and outside their organizations.
+At the event, we explored:

 - What are the particular needs of small and medium-sized businesses to become fully inclusive, particularly around LGBT employees and culture

 - Effective techniques for establishing innovative and authentic inclusion policies and programs, and how that grows employee and community engagement

 - Tactics for businesses of all sizes and budgets to inform their diversity & inclusion journey and investments

 - Methods for fostering a more diverse and inclusive corporate culture to help organizations fully realize the power of their employees, value chains, and stakeholders